bbc/catflap-camera/docs/INSTALLATION.md

 ### Pre-built image

-If you're happy debugging a pre-configured image if it doesn't work, you can download an 8GB (compressed to 2.5GB) SD card image based on NOOBS with all of the below configuration steps performed and the camera set to start on boot.
+If you're happy working with a pre-configured image if it doesn't work, you can download an 8GB (compressed to 2.5GB) SD card image based on NOOBS with all of the below configuration steps performed and the camera set to start on boot.
 All you need to do is [write the image to a card](http://www.raspberrypi.org/documentation/installation/installing-images/README.md), plug it in, connect the sensor and turn it on.
 The card must be at least 8GB.

 You can download the image [here](https://assets.talkunafraid.co.uk/catflap-2014-10-05.img.bz2) (2.4GB).